EpiSlim/kernelPSI/cran-comments.md

 * win-builder (devel and release)

 ## CRAN
-This is my second submission to CRAN.
-I updated the date field and added a reference in the description field, as requested by the CRAN reviewer.
+This is my third submission to CRAN.
+I added a link to the associated publication directly in the description field.

 ## R CMD check results
 There were no ERRORs or WARNING or NOTES.